 The CIRST is proud to organize an international conference on the role of forecasts, projections, and anticipation in scientific research and technological innovation.
-Originally scheduled for August 2020, we have no choice but to postpone it to an undetermined date due to COVID-19.
+Originally scheduled for August 2020, the conference is now scheduled on 1-3 september 2021.

 Recent scientific developments in artificial intelligence (AI), particularly in what is called “deep learning” has led to a renewed interest in the possibilities of applications of new algorithms to a wide range of fields (medicine, industry, automotive, etc.).
 This mirrors the fervor for technological progress already observed in the previous decade with nanotechnology and genomics.
 Discourses linked to these technological advances are typically framed in terms of an inevitable technological future that has, however, yet to unfold.
 Such discourses are even more prevalent when a given technology is viewed as a liberating force or a means to revolutionize human and social life.

 Forecasting, projection and anticipation are all part of scientific research and technological innovation.
 In their article on the sociology of expectations, Borup et al. (2006) acknowledge that “very little in innovation can work in isolation from a highly dynamic and variegated body of future-oriented understandings about the future.”
 Research and innovation are framed by such understandings, that stimulate investment and organize scientific and technological fields.